paulscalise1/ECEN-435-ESP/validation/README.md

 ```

 In the receiver folder there are two files.
-The first contains UART output of example BMP data in debug mode, and you can copy your UART text into that file to test.
+The first contains UART output of example BMP image data in debug mode, and you can copy your UART text into that file to test.
 Once included, run:

 ```bash